Bay of Plenty residents evacuate after tsunami siren false alarm

 Panicked Waihī Beach residents evacuated tonight after tsunami warning sirens rang out across the Bay of Plenty.

-Waikato Police said it was aware sirens were ringing across the east coast of the North Island.
+Waikato police said they were aware sirens were ringing across the east coast of the North Island.

-"We have spoken with National Emergency Management Agency staff, who believe this is due to a technical fault," a spokesperson said.
+"We have spoken with [Civil Defence] National Emergency Management Agency staff, who believe this is due to a technical fault," a spokesperson said.

 Technicians are looking into the problem.

-The Tauranga City Council shared a post on Facebook that they were ware sirens had been ringing but that there was no national warning for a tsunami.
+The Tauranga City Council shared a post on Facebook saying it was aware sirens had been ringing but there was no national warning for a tsunami.